gnosticdev/highlevel-api-sdk/README.md

 ### Using the HighLevel Client

-The HighLevel client can be created with different configurations:
+The HighLevel client uses the v2 API by default (see below for v1 client).
+It can be created with different configurations:

 - **Basic Client**: Without built-in authentication.